shandhiviyarajan/front-end-test/README.md

 read.
 Please show us how you would use the language and conventions to structure things in a clear and maintainable way.

 Even though we are not giving you the UI design, we believe that as a Frontend Developer you should have some ideas of how it should look.
-You are free to use any styling tools that you want, SASS, css-in-js, or even styled-components.
+You are free to use any styling tools that you want, SASS, Bootstrap, or even styled-components.